 1500s & 1600s

-The Reffell family is believed by many to have originated as Huguenots, although no definitive evidence as yet been found.
+The Reffell family surname is believed to have originated on the continent of Europe as Huguenots, although no firm evidence as yet been found, their are many of their characteristics in the family background.
 These were Protestants who became the centre of a political and religious upheaval in Catholic France and the Low Countries during the 1500s and 1600s.
 Most of the newcomers quickly adapted to their new country and within a few generations a large number had converted to the Church of England.
 Others kept their faith and remained Calvinists or other nonconformist religions, but all remained violently anti-Catholic.

-By the 1700s the Reffell family is well established in the lovely Surrey village of Shere.
+By the 1700s the Reffell family was well established in the area of Shere in Surrey.
 Other locations nearby known to have Reffell connections in this century are; Dorking (from 1735), Stoke D’Abernon (from 1755), Abinger (from 1771) and Albury (from 1782).

 Settlement Certificates exist in the Surrey History Centre for the following families:-